tymyrddin/red-crypt/source/docs/ciphers/enigma.md

 There were several Enigma models:

-* Enigma A, the ﬁrst public Enigma
+* Enigma A, the first public Enigma
 * Enigma B
 * Enigma C
-* Enigma B, used by United Kingdom, Japan, Sweden, and others
+* Enigma B, used by the United Kingdom, Japan, Sweden, and others
 * Navy Cipher D used by the Italian Navy
 * Funkschlüssel C, used by the German navy beginning in 1926
 * Enigma G used by the German Army
-* Wehrmacht Enigma I, a modiﬁcation to the Enigma G. Used extensively by the German Military
+* Wehrmacht Enigma I, a modification of the Enigma G. Used extensively by the German Military
 * M3, an improved Enigma introduced in 1930 for the German military